Kasper Junker: Horsens

 On the last day of the transfer window, 31 August 2018, Junker signed with AC Horsens on a five-year contract for an undisclosed fee.
 However, the Horsens stated that it was a record transfer fee for the club.

 Norway

 On 9 August 2019, Junker was loaned out to Norwegian club Stabæk from Horsens for the rest of 2019 with an option to buy.
 On 17 December 2019, he signed a three-year contract with Norwegian club Bodø/Glimt from 1 January 2020.

 Japan

 In April 2021 he was sold to Japanese club Urawa Red Diamonds.
 On 5 January 2023, Nagoya Grampus announced the signing of Junker on loan from Urawa Red Diamonds for the season.
 On 5 January 2023, fellow J1 League club Nagoya Grampus announced the signing of Junker on loan for the 2023 season.
 At the end of the campaign, he left Urawa following the expiration of his contract, and subsequently joined Nagoya Grampus on a free transfer for the 2024 season.

+Buriram United

+On 8 February 2026, Junker joined Thai League 1 club Buriram United.